 - Heavy Bench Press

 - Cheat Upright Row

-Definitely a different approach from what you usually see out of powerbuilders, but apparently a highly effective one, because Delinger was built like a goddamned tank.
+A different approach from what you usually see out of powerbuilding, but apparently a highly effective one, because Delinger was built like a goddamned tank.

 5’9″ 235lbs in season/270lbs off season